pthuff/colostate-visual-app-dev/README.md

 # program5: Calculate the cost of a vehicle paint job.
 # program6: Calculate the distance of a walk.
 # program7: Calculate a car rental charge.
-# program8: Calculate net pay, average pay, total netpay, and total pay stubs.
+# program8: Calculate net pay, average pay, total pay, and total pay stubs.
 # program9:
 # program10: